UST-QuAntiL/qprov-content/workflow-analysis-and-rewrite/2022-sncs/README.md

 It comprises the following data:

-* measurements of the time required to analyse and rewrite various quantum workflows
+* measurements of the time required to analyze and rewrite various quantum workflows
     * [runtime-analysis-and-rewrite.xlsx](./runtime-analysis-and-rewrite.xlsx)
     * [runtime-analysis-and-rewrite.csv](./runtime-analysis-and-rewrite.csv)

-* runtime comparison of four workflow model comprising hybrid algorithms before and after rewriting using quantum computers from IBM and Qiskit Runtime
+* runtime comparison of four workflow models comprising hybrid algorithms before and after rewriting using quantum computers from IBM and Qiskit Runtime
     * [workflow-runtime-comparison-IBMQ.xlsx](./workflow-runtime-comparison-IBMQ.xlsx)
     * [workflow-runtime-comparison-IBMQ.csv](./workflow-runtime-comparison-IBMQ.csv)